brogan89/companyx-demo/README.md

 To run two instances of the built game:

-- Double click on `Game.exe` in Builds in folder, and again for second instance.
+- Double click on `CompanyX.exe` in Builds in folder, and again for second instance.

 ### In Editor